Avro Canada Orenda: Development

 By 1 July it had passed 500 hours, and had run for 477 of these before requiring a rebuild.
 In September it was on its way to 1,000 hours when a technician's lab coat was sucked into the engine, complete with a set of razor blades in his pocket.
 From then on testing was carried out with a set of metal rings in the intake to avoid ingesting foreign objects.
 After repairing the damage the engine returned to testing, now joined by two further examples of the Orenda 1.
 Together they passed a total of 2,000 hours by 10 February 1950.
 By this point a problem with fatigue cracks in the seventh and eighth stages had become apparent, which required them to be redesigned and made much thicker.
 This solved the problem, and by July they had passed 3,000 hours.

 Flight testing started with a converted Avro Lancaster, FM209, one of the many Mk.10's built at the Victory Aircraft (now Avro) plants during the war.
 The two outboard Merlin engines were replaced with the Orendas, and the new aircraft took to the sky on 10 July.
-Avro test pilots had much fun flying the aircraft across Lake Ontario to the Buffalo, New York area, where they were able to easily outperform the P-47 Thunderbolts of the Air National Guard that were sent to investigate.
+Avro test pilots flight tested the aircraft across Lake Ontario to the Buffalo, New York area, where they were able to easily outperform the P-47 Thunderbolts of the Air National Guard that were sent to investigate.
 In one incident at an airshow, all four engines were turned off by mistake, but the Orenda's quick start time allowed them to save the day.
 The aircraft ran up 500 hours by July 1954, when this portion of flight testing ended; it was destroyed in a hangar fire on 24 July 1956.